eea/eea.docker.node/README.md

 ## Nodejs Docker Image

-Generic Node Docker image with Chaperone
+Generic Node Docker image with Chaperone.

 The image is based on the [official node image](https://hub.docker.com/_/node/), and extends it with chaperone.

 ## Base docker image